carlo-/MalmoAgent/README.md

 ---
 ## Running the agent

-In order to run our example that is included as a runnable jar.
-Please start the Malmo minecraft instance as described above.
-Then run the included MalmoAgent.jar with this command:
+In order to run the agent, first start a Minecraft instance and wait for it to load completely, then run the included MalmoAgent.jar with this command:

-java -cp MalmoAgent.jar;. main.JavaAgent
+`java -cp MalmoAgent.jar;. main.JavaAgent`

-If you wish to compile and run the agent yourself, all of the sources files have to be linked, including the libraries and the .dlls.
+If you wish to compile and run the agent yourself, all of the sources files are included in this repository, including the libraries.
-This can be done in an IDE, by specifying the working directory as the main MalmoAgent directory (where the DLLs are) and linking the libraries.

 ---
 ## Original project